drewf24/world-airbnb/data-analysis/data-analysis.md

 how location played a role in determining the price of Airbnbs in New York City.
-First, we summarized the sample statistics of the boroughs in New York City such as median price and number of listings to get a basic understanding of the count and dsitribution of price in relation to borough.
+First, we summarized the sample statistics of the boroughs in New York City such as median price and number of listings to get a basic understanding of the count and distribution of price in relation to borough.
 After finding out that both Manhattan and Brooklyn dominated the Airbnb scene in terms of number of listings, we wanted to see how these two locations play a role in the price of Airbnbs.
 We predicted